Industry Kate Padiachy Industry Kate Padiachy

 Kate B

 Kate Barker has worked in publishing for almost twenty years as an agent, commissioning editor and ghostwriter.
 She spent ten years at Penguin, as an Editorial Director for Viking.
 She has also worked for Orion, for Curtis Brown and for digital publisher Bookouture.
 Kate is eager to find new talent, particularly new voices in reading group, literary and commercial fiction.
 Like most agents, Kate is looking for stories that really stay with her.
 Something that tends to catch her eye is an interesting setting, be it contemporary or historical.
-Kate is a Cornerstones industry editor.
+Kate is a Cornerstones Industry editor.

-Interests: crime, thriller, suspense, commercial, reading group, and most nonfiction inc memoir
+Interests: crime, thriller, suspense, commercial, reading group, and most nonfiction inc memoir.

 Read More